 How To Stop Loving A Narcissist, Break The Spell, & Move On

-Narcissism is common, and 6.2% of the general population suffers from Narcissistic Personality Disorder (Stinson et al, 2008).
+• 6.2% of the general population suffers from NPD or Narcissistic Personality Disorder (Stinson et al., 2008).

 How To Stop Loving A Narcissist?

-If you’ve been in a long-term relationship with a narcissist, you know how tough it is to break up with them, stop loving them, or stop yourself from going back to them.
+• Those who have had a long-term relationship with a narcissist, know how tough it is to break up with them.

 Here are some insights to help you stop loving them and move on: